valu-digital/wp-graphql-offset-pagination/docs/custom-sql-tutorial.md

-Although this tutorial in is the `wp-graphql-offset-pagination` repository this tutorial contains valuable information for devs extending WPGraphQL filtering / ordering with just plain WPGraphQL.
-We'll discuss what the limits are and when the WPGraphQL cursors fall short.
+Although this tutorial in is the `wp-graphql-offset-pagination` repository this tutorial contains valuable information for devs extending WPGraphQL filtering / ordering with just plain WPGraphQL cursors.
+We'll discuss what the limits are and how they fall short.
 We also only use PHP APIs exposed by WPGraphQL and WP itself.

 Here's a limit pushing use case: